OSPanel/OpenServerPanel/README.md

 - Full user access to module settings and configurations
 - Program management in console mode and via the web interface (under development)
 - Full control over processes (including monitoring and recovery after a failure)
-- The possibility of parallel operation of any modules (you can enable all at the same time)
+- The ability to run modules in parallel (you can even turn on all modules at the same time)
 - Easy domain management with support for internationalized domains and domain pseudomains (aliases)
 - A huge set of third-party PHP extensions
 - SSL and IPv6 support without additional configuration